runatlantis/org/GOVERNANCE.md

 #### Requirements
 - Enabled two-factor authentication on their GitHub account.
-- Have joined the Atlantis slack channel.
+- Have joined the Atlantis Slack channel.
 - Have read the contributor guide
 - Are actively contributing to 1 or more repositories in the Atlantis GitHub organization.
 Examples include:
   - opening issues